Devices and Designs

 Some tools we use for making cages.
 We also use power or hand saws for cutting the 4 inch thin-wall drain pipe for the floatation devices.
 NOTE: do not use thick-wall (schedule 40) PVC.

-galvanized minnow trap with the end holes covered with a mesh to keep the spat in, and the predators out.
-Two of these will fit in a Tidal Tumbler or a Rough Rider.
+Two fit in a Tidal Tumbler or a Rough Rider.
 You can also tie a line and use this device independently.
 Start with 500 spat and move to larger containers as they grow.
-You may buy the Gee's minnow trap at Walmart or other fishing supply stores, and patch the holes yourself.
-Or purchase from TOGA at Float Sales.

 These spat tubes fit inside a Tidal Tumbler or Rough Rider.
 Small or medium mesh available.
 Start with 1000 spat and move to larger containers as they grow.